-We are very proud to introduce you to a new chapter in the Depth Magazine story: Depth Publishing!
+Allow us to introduce you to an exciting chapter in the Depth Magazine story: Depth Publishing!

 Depth Publishing is an expansion of Depth Magazine’s ethos of respect and celebration of creative works.
-Alongside creating regular content of reviews, interviews, and features, we are now proudly a publisher of physical books, publishing on behalf of musicians.
-With this new chapter, we are still honouring passionate creatives in bringing works to life that might have otherwise stayed as unrealised dreams, such as notes buried in phones or journals.
+Alongside creating regular content of reviews, interviews, and features, we are proudly a publisher of physical books; publishing on behalf of musicians.
+With this new chapter, we are able to support passionate creatives in bringing works to life that might have otherwise stayed as unrealised dreams, such as notes buried in phones or journals.

 Our love of music and appreciation for its creators extends to a desire to craft keepsakes for music lovers like us!
 What else do our favourite lyricists think about life?
 What more do they have to express outside of the confines of a song or an album?

-While a printed magazine may make sense for us (given our name), we instead want to offer books.
-We’re really excited about books that will be given pride of place, and be a precious and well-thumbed possession.
+While a printed magazine may make sense for us (given our name), books feel most right to us.
+We’re especially excited about books that will be given pride of place, and be a precious and well-thumbed possession.
 Books with post-it notes or folded corners throughout.
 Books that you curl up with or spend a day escaping into.
 Books that make you feel things along with the author.

 We’re also Depth!
 We’re all about attention to detail and not being rushed in any way.
 It makes more sense in terms of us and our brand to take the time to create something meaningful, which doesn’t suit deadlines and time constraints that exist when it comes to the creation and printing of magazines.

 We’ve always ‘gone deep’ in our fascination for the creative mind, and are now very proudly establishing a stronger platform for our favourite creative minds.